AllenNeuralDynamics/voxel/README.md

 await rig.start()
 ```

-The Rig automatically receives logs from all nodes and forwards them to Python's logging system under the `pyrig.nodes` logger.
+The Rig automatically receives logs from all nodes and forwards them to Python's logging system under the `node.<node_id>` logger.
 You'll see logs like:

 ```
 2025-11-05 20:58:00 - pyrig.rig - INFO - Starting MyRig...